STEMgraph/ef194da4-9d0f-45a3-baf8-bfac82efd0a8/README.md

 At the hardware level, the CPU cannot evaluate high-level expressions directly.
 Instead, it uses dedicated instructions such as `cmp` (compare), `test` (bitwise AND for flags), and conditional jumps (`je`, `jne`, `jge`, etc.) to achieve the same result.
 The outcome of a comparison does not produce a value like `true` or `false` — instead, it sets one or more flags in the FLAGS register, which the CPU then uses to decide what to do next.

-In this exercise, you will write a simple C program containing various comparison and logical expressions, then compile and disassemble it to understand exactly how the compiler represents those constructs at the assembly level.
-Recognizing the structure of comparisons and control flow in compiled output is a foundational skill in reverse engineering, optimization, and systems programming.
+In this exercise, you will write a simple C program containing a variety of comparison and logic operations.
+You will compile and disassemble the output to correlate each construct in C with the instructions and branches produced in the generated assembly.
+By learning to read this low-level control flow, you build intuition for what your code really does under the hood.

 ### Further Readings and Other Sources